Beef

 We Wanted Our Children To Eat Healthy Natural Foods…Grown On Our Home Farm.”

 We keep our cattle the way they naturally live.
 Outdoors in a small herd.
 They move all day foraging on grasses, legumes and herbs.
 This forage mix is rich in vitamins, nutrients and fibre to raise strong and healthy cattle.
 The calves nurse from the cows for about 8 months while they learn to take grass and hay.
+For some this may not be important, but for us it is: Our cows are happy and we raise them ethically.

 What's the difference between grass fed, grain fed etc?